ITHare/obf/no-longer-standard/README.md

 This folder is intended to store "obfuscated adaptations" of certain 3rd-party libraries.

+As a big fat rule of thumb, "obfuscated adaptations" will inherit the license of the original library-to-be-adapted.

-In addition to providing an "obfuscated option", they're also likely to provide constexpr-friendly versions (such as constexpr-friendly cryptography in tls/ subproject).
+In addition to providing an "obfuscated option", they're also likely to include constexpr-friendly versions of the relevant functions (such as constexpr-friendly cryptography in tls/ subproject).